rocketpowerkille/Tare/docs/BAZANTIC_MULTI_SERVICE.md

   -d '{}' \
   --account tare-demo \
   --max-amount 0.001 \
-  --yes \
   --json
 ```

-Copy `body.accessToken` from the response into Tare Explorer.
-The access token is
+Review the quote before approving.
+Copy `body.accessToken` from the successful
+response into Tare Explorer without sharing it.
+The default session lifetime is
-unique to that paid request and expires after 15 minutes.
+15 minutes.
+A token is authorization evidence, not a settlement receipt.

 ## Recipe text